Dvd-Znf/youtty/README.md

 - ~~Reorganize repo~~
 - ~~Add some version.h idk~~
 - Add suport for mpv
+- See if `install.sh` can be integrated in the Makefile
 # Credit (for some AWSOME dependencies):
 - youtube-dl && yt-dlp (Its amazing)
 - vlc (mindblowing)